change font dimension

 Universities of Applied Sciences

-Link(s): Swedish, Finnish, English
+Link(s): English, Finnish, Swedish

 Ministry of Education and Culture: List of recognised higher education institutions in Finland